 We invite you to investigate what sociology and our department can offer you.

-The Department of Sociology will be offering six courses during the Summer 2013 semester:
+The Department of Sociology will be offering nine courses during the Spring 2014 semester:

 - Sociology 100X: Individual, Society and Culture

 - Sociology 250: Intro Statistics for Social Sciences

 - Sociology 405-O: Social Movements/Social Change (ORAL INTENSIVE!)

 Sign up now!

 The Department of Sociology is small in terms of the number of faculty.
 As a result, you will get to know your instructors, and faculty get to know students as individuals.
 Our program is also unique because it focuses on the study of inequalities and social justice.
 Our vision is to expand understanding of inequalities and to work towards social justice.
 To that end, faculty teach, conduct research, and do service work that is related to multiple issues of social justice and inequalities.
 As you can see by reading our mission statement and goals below, we believe that the sociological perspective can make special contributions towards realizing social justice.

 Mission : The Department of Sociology at the University of Alaska Fairbanks seeks to contribute to the broader intellectual mission of the university by sharing the sociological perspective through teaching and research on social issues, especially those concerning social justice and pertaining to the North and its diverse peoples.